 Brand repositioning takes guts, especially now.
 As a result, to reposition effectively, you must be willing to challenge all the accepted and perceived brand values.
 EVERYTHING is fair game.
 When markets or the audience changes, especially to the degree we have seen lately, doing what you have always done isn’t going to improve anything.

 You have a problem.
 Identifying the solution requires a dispassionate view.
 And most brand repositioning failures are traceable to self-fulfilling blindness.

 Because Stealing Share is unbiased and objective we look at what IS.
 Not what we want to be true.

 Research.
 Research and more research.

 If you have ever been the smartest guy in the room, you understand that has limitations.
 Invested people need proof.
 And there is no room of supposition in brand repositioning.
-Certainty is your only ally.
+Certainty in the research, especially in uncertain times, is your only ally.

 Arming yourself with projectable market research addresses that weakness.
 So, instead of being smartest guy in the room, you are the best-informed person in the room.
 Speaking with the clarity of the customer’s perceptions clears the way to change.